The two practicals will be separated into:

 ).
 Note that PLINK

 automatically re-orders alleles in minor/major.
-If you want to preserve the order of REF and ALT alleles as in the VCF file, then use --keep-allele-order
+You may want to preserve the order of REF and ALT alleles as in the VCF file, so use --keep-allele-order

 .

-# Update sex first (sex and sample IDs cannot be updated at the same time)
+files, you need to update sex first (sex and sample IDs cannot be updated at the same time).

 plink \